Mahlon Hawk ~ Emmy-Award Winning Bassist, Vocalist, Performer

 Proficient in styles

-In the '80's Hawk was a founding member & bassist for one of LA's hottest local bands, "Joshua", with Jeff "Skunk" Baxter in the technical assistant role.
+In the '80's Hawk was a founding member and bassist for one of LA's hottest local bands, "Joshua", with Jeff "Skunk" Baxter in the technical producer role.

 other artists projects.

-In 2004, Hawk recorded the bass tracks and acted as music director for singer Connie Rae's sessions with The
+In 2004, Hawk recorded the bass tracks and was music director for singer Connie Rae's sessions with her band and The

 Cars’ Elliot Easton